 Cars are the most common mode of transportation.

 The majority of businesses are using this model for their technology.
-They review the business needs and then decide on what type of car (technology) is going to be best suited to support it.
+They review the business needs and then decide on what type of car (technology) will be best suited to support it.
 There is less capital investment and increased flexibility if your needs change.
 One of the issues with this model is that EVERYONE has access to the same roads.
 It requires that you have a good strategy (route) that will avoid traffic and get you there sooner!

-Planes add a completely new element, altitude.
+Planes add a completely new element: altitude.

 You have complete freedom to choose how to get to your destination.
 These businesses can utilize technology to be disruptive and arrive at their destination much sooner!
 The best part about this is that planes are often in the CLOUD(s)!
 Coincidence, we think not.